berkott/berkan.xyz/_posts/2022-01-01-transformersPart1.md

 title: 'Understanding Transformers Part 1: Attention Mechanisms'
 date: 2022-01-10
 permalink: /posts/2022/01/transformersPart1/
-excerpt: "Part one in a series of posts about understanding transformers.
+excerpt: "Part one in a series of posts about understanding Transformers.
 This post focuses on attention mechanisms."
 tags:
   - Artificial Intelligence
 ---

 *__WARNING:__ This post assumes you have a basic understanding of neural networks and specifically Recurrent Neural Networks (RNNs).*

-There are sometimes things in my life, that I've heard about many times, but never totally understood.
+There are some things in my life, that I've heard about many times, but never really understood.
 Transformers are one of those things.
-That's why, in this series of posts, I'm going to finally get a better understanding of transformers, and I invite you to come along this journey with me.
-I'm going to start with the building blocks of transformers, namely attention mechanisms.
+That's why, in this series of posts, I'm going to give all the building blocks that took me from a decent understanding of neural networks and RNNs but no understanding of Transformers, to a basic technical understanding of Transformers.
+I'm going to start with the building blocks of Transformers, namely attention mechanisms.
 I'm going to base most of this post on the paper [Neural Machine Translation by Jointly Learning to Align and Translate](https://arxiv.org/pdf/1409.0473.pdf), which first introduced attention mechanisms in 2014 (the year Germany won the world cup 😃⚽️).

-I have not yet implemented this paper, but I found this [good implementation](https://github.com/bentrevett/pytorch-seq2seq/blob/master/3%20-%20Neural%20Machine%20Translation%20by%20Jointly%20Learning%20to%20Align%20and%20Translate.ipynb) online.
-However, I might come back to this post and add my own implementation 🙃.
+I have not yet implemented this paper, but I found this [good PyTorch implementation](https://github.com/bentrevett/pytorch-seq2seq/blob/master/3%20-%20Neural%20Machine%20Translation%20by%20Jointly%20Learning%20to%20Align%20and%20Translate.ipynb) online.
+I might come back to this post and add my own implementation 🙃.

+I want to start by giving relevant background to the problem this paper aims to address.

 # Neural Machine Translation